vperpl/sex-ploits/README.md

 **Gold Digger Viego** - Kill anyone, sell his item, gain all items at 6th minute with 2/1 kda!<br>
 **Multiple Games at Once** - Lets you play up to 3 games at the same time.
 Winning grants you triple EXP, triple BE. <br>
 **Aram Boost** - [Patched in 11.4] You can activate ARAM boost without having the RP balance for it. - All players get a random skin unlocked + bonus BE<br>
+**Lobby / Custom Gamemode** - [Patched 11.3] Let's you play any gamemode in any map/q If its present in files (ex butchers bridge is up 27.08.2020) or with any working gamemutator (passives: urf, doombots etc)<br>
+**Practice Tool** - [[Patched 11.3] You can play 11 vs 11 [more players in any team = infinite champion select] (no, you can't play with players it will say that too many humans, and when u kick urself it will say that at least 1 player is needed). <br>
+**Pick while locked** - [Patched 11.4] Lets you change your champion when you already locked - only works in blind pick.<br>
+**Missions/Pass Exploit** - [Partialy patched 11.3] Bored to farm tokens? no problem! spam TFT Tutorial lobby, it counts towards total games. you can surrender in 2-1 so basicaly 4 minutes games = all missions done<br>